TheJake289781/Quest-VRC-mods-All-Not-Made-by-Me-/README.md

 you can also find LemonLoader and the VRC APK's here in this repostory Here is no tut for Modding Q so search on Youtube bc im assuming you know alr So that was the readme and enjoy the mods and goodbye for now!

+IMPORTANT
+you NEED the MyEpicTestMod.dll in the mods folder